CSPO Related Classes

 CSPO goes global with summer study abroad programs.

 Concepts and Tools for a New American Science Policy

-Concepts and Tools for a New American Science Policy, presented by Arizona State University’s Consortium for Science, Policy, and Outcomes (CSPO), is a training program in Washington, DC for early career science and technology policy practitioners.
-The program is built around ten modules held on consecutive Saturdays that explore different aspects of science policy, ranging from strengthening connections between researchers and the public to the role that science plays in confronting and managing uncertainty.
+Concepts and Tools for a New American Science Policy is a training program in Washington, DC, for early career science and technology policy practitioners.
+The program is built around twelve modules held on Fridays that explore different aspects of science policy, ranging from strengthening connections between researchers and the public to the role that science plays in confronting and managing uncertainty.

 CSPO has a broad network of alumni including former undergraduate and graduate students, post-docs, faculty, employees, and SOtL participants.
 This network expands the reach of CSPO’s mission.